polifonia-project/llms-vs-specialised-knowledge/README.md

 | M                         | 24 (48%)                         | 26 (52%)                        | 50 (100%)       |
 | Grand Total               | 35 (35%)                         | 65 (65%)                        | 100 (100%)      |

-As this is a pilot study aimed at exploring the feasibility of the research approach of Text2AMR2FRED VS LLMs comparison, we opted for a smaller sample size for the experiment's macro-step 2, as AMR graphs assessment is challenging and time-consuming.
+As this is a Proof-of-Concept study aimed at exploring the feasibility of the research approach of Text2AMR2FRED VS LLMs comparison, we opted for a smaller sample size for the experiment's macro-step 2, as AMR graphs assessment is challenging and time-consuming.
 Results of the experiment's macro-step 2., are reported in the table below.

-Although the small sample size is a limitation of this pilot study, especially for the experiment's macro-step 2, it is noteworthy that answers are included in the AMR graphs without apparent major bias toward the gender of the entities involved.
+Although the small sample size is a limitation of this Proof-of-Concept study, especially for the experiment's macro-step 2, it is noteworthy that answers are included in the AMR graphs without apparent major bias toward the gender of the entities involved.

 | Named entity's gender | Does the AMR graph contain an answer to the question?
 (Yes)| Does the AMR graph contain an answer to the question?
 (No) | Grand Total |
 |-----------------------|------------------------------------------------------------|------------------------------------------------------------|-------------|